Main Page Computing Misc About

 The next option is to use one of the millions of web hosting services on the internet.
 Price is an issue though, so I looked for shared hosting.
 Only a small fraction of the shared hosting services support java, and most of those who do, offer it optionally, for a higher price.
 I'm not sure what the main reason is; I guess either java web applications are harder to support, or the demand is too low.

 Then I started looking again for hosting options.
 I found a few providers that seemed good, such as MochaHost, HostIgnition, WestHost and EATJ, but they were more expensive and none of them was compelling enough.
-The next option was virtual dedicated hosting (or VPS) but I found that prices generally started from $20/month which was way more than what I was willing to pay.
+The next option was virtual dedicated hosting (or VPS) but I found that prices generally started from US$20/month which was way more than what I was willing to pay.

-Created on 26 Dec 2009, last updated on 26 Dec 2009 Valid HTML 4.01
+Created on 26 Dec 2009, last updated on 23 Sep 2010 Valid HTML5

 Add a comment